Tik-Ten/Morse-Code/README.md

 # Morse-Code
-I wan't create an application for decode and &lt;b> encode &lt;/b> Morse Code
+I wan't create an application for decode and <b> encode </b> Morse Code